Skip to main content

 Process bulk requests asynchronously at 50% off

 Process bulk qwen-max, qwen-plus, qwen-flash, or qwen-turbo requests asynchronously at 50% of the real-time price.
 Results are delivered within 24 hours.
+You can create and manage batch jobs using the Qwen Cloud console or the API.

 Input file format